Robert Bresson: Reception and influence

 Bresson has also influenced a number of other filmmakers, including Andrei Tarkovsky, Chantal Akerman, Jean Eustache, Abel Ferrara, Philippe Garrel, Hal Hartley, Monte Hellman, Jim Jarmusch, Louis Malle, Michael Haneke, Olivier Assayas, Atom Egoyan, the Dardenne brothers, Aki Kaurismäki, and Paul Schrader, whose book Transcendental Style in Film: Ozu, Bresson, Dreyer includes a detailed critical analysis.
-The Swedish filmmaker Ingmar Bergman praised and admired Bresson's films such as Mouchette and Diary of a Country Priest—the latter cited as an influence on his film Winter Light—although he disliked Au hasard Balthazar.
+The Swedish filmmaker Ingmar Bergman praised and admired Bresson's films such as Mouchette and Diary of a Country Priest, the latter cited as an influence on his film Winter Light, although he disliked Au hasard Balthazar.
 The French filmmaker Jean Cocteau held Bresson in high regard.
 The French filmmaker Alain Resnais was a strong admirer of Bresson and his work.
 The French filmmaker Jean-Pierre Melville was also fond of Bresson and his work.
-The French filmmaker Jacques Rivette has acknowledged Bresson's influence on his films.
+The French filmmaker Jacques Rivette has acknowledged Bresson’s influence on his own films and called Bresson’s Les Dames du Bois de Boulogne one of "the key French film[s] for our generation."
+The French director Jacques Demy was inspired by Bresson’s film Les Dames du Bois de Boulogne and he even paid tribute to it in his own film Lola, which also starred Élina Labourdette.
 The Polish filmmaker Krzysztof Kieślowski was also influenced by him and ranked Bresson's film, A Man Escaped as one of the top ten films that "affected" him the most.
 The Italian filmmaker Michelangelo Antonioni was influenced by Bresson's film Les Dames du Bois de Boulogne.
 The German filmmaker Werner Herzog praised Bresson's films such as Pickpocket and Au hasard Balthazar.
+The American film director John Waters praised Bresson's film Lancelot du Lac.
 The Hungarian filmmaker Béla Tarr was influenced by Bresson and listed Bresson film Au hasard Balthazar on his top ten films of all time.
 The Iranian filmmaker Abbas Kiarostami was highly influenced by Bresson and mentioned the personal importance of Bresson's book, Notes on the Cinematographer.
 The Greek filmmaker Theo Angelopoulos listed Bresson's film Pickpocket on his top ten films of all time.
 The German director Wim Wenders praised and admired Bresson's films such as Au Hasard Balthazar and Mouchette, which were influential to his film career.
 The American director Stan Brakhage admired, analyzed, and gave lectures on Bresson's films, such as Pickpocket, Diary of a Country Priest, and Au hasard Balthazar.